-As at February 28, 2017, the Company owned several positions in Canadian junior resource companies.
-These investments are classified as available-for-sale and are carried at fair value.
-Any unrealized gains or losses are recognized as other comprehensive income until the investment is disposed of, at which time any cumulative unrealized gain or loss previously recognized in other comprehensive loss would transferred and recognized as net income for the period.
+As at May 31, 2017, the Company owned several positions in Canadian junior resource companies.
+These investments are classified as available-for-sale and are carried at fair value, any unrealized gains or losses are recognized as other comprehensive income until the investment is disposed of, at which time any cumulative unrealized gain or loss previously recognized in other comprehensive loss is transferred and recognized as net income for the period.